qyang-nj/llios/macho_parser/docs/LC_SYMTAB.md

 Enabled by `__attribute__((weak))`.
 It tells dynamic loader (`dyld`) if the symbol cannot be found at runtime, set NULL to its address.

 ##### LIBRARY_ORDINAL
-The index of the library which defines the symbol.
+The index of the library where the symbols is defined.
+The number 1~253 (inclusive) is the ordinal of `LC_*_DYLIB` load commands that appear in the Mach-O binary.
+The number 254 (`DYNAMIC_LOOKUP_ORDINAL`), which is for backward compatibility, means the symbol is not two-level namespace.
+The number 255 (`EXECUTABLE_ORDINAL`), existing in `MH_BUNDLE`, means this symbol is defined in the executable.
 See below "Two Level Namespace".

 ## Two Level Namespace
 The linker enables [the two-level namespace](http://mirror.informatimago.com/next/developer.apple.com/releasenotes/DeveloperTools/TwoLevelNamespaces.html) (`-twolevel_namespace`) by default.
 It can be disabled by `-flat_namespace` option.
 The first level of the two-level namespace is the name of the library that contains the symbol, and the second is the name of the symbol.
 Once enabled, the macho header has `MH_TWOLEVEL` flag set.
 Each undefined symbol records its library information in `LIBRARY_ORDINAL` of `nlist.n_desc`.